openvinotoolkit/openvino/docs/documentation_guidelines.md

 * Avoid interrupting bulleted lists with other paragraph styles.
 * Second-level bullets are acceptable; avoid third-level bullets.

 For both list types, keep all items in the list parallel.
-See [Parallelism](#parallelism):
+See [Parallelism](#parallelism).

 ### Links
 All links in content should follow these guidelines: